 The Burning Hell are DIY in the best possible sense—underlining the “Do”—their albums and singles manifesting from the edges of the music industry as collaborations with independent labels and publishers, and their years of touring forming connections person by person, show by show, in town after town.
 They’ve famously ventured to every out-of-the-way island and inland neglected by the less adventurous, emphasizing presence and connection across latitudes, longitudes, and time, affirming a commitment to the political power of sharing music.
 It is a profoundly optimistic gesture delivered by way of killer tunes, exuberant hooks, and joyful live performances.

-'Garbage Island,' The Burning Hell's newest album, will be released on June 24 2022 on You've Changed Records in North America and BB*Island everywhere else.
+'Garbage Island,' The Burning Hell's newest album, was released on June 24 2022 on You've Changed Records in North America and BB*Island everywhere else.